Red Velvet Cookie Recipe

 I was so excited when a friend brought me some red velvet cookies last month, but to say they were disappointing would be understating it.
 I wanted to come up with an amazing red velvet cookie recipe to satisfy that unmet expectation – and I think I did!

 These red velvet cookies have a crackled, crunchy exterior with a soft, chewy interior.
-The chocolate flavour is rich and well-developed – which is not always the case when it comes to red velvet anything.
+The chocolate flavor is rich and well-developed – which is not always the case when it comes to red velvet anything.

 While we topped a couple of the cookies with some cream cheese frosting, I much preferred having these without the frosting for ease and so they could stay outside of the fridge — allowing the outsides to stay crunchy rather than going soft in the fridge.
 Instead, I dusted mine in white sugar for a bit of glitz and just a hint of sweetness.